Over the years, I’ve read hundreds of novels and short stories. One mistake sticks out the most: showing the story instead of telling it.

 As a writer, showing and not telling has always been a struggle.
-Every writer – no matter how experienced – runs back into the issue of showing vs telling.
+Every writer—no matter how experienced—runs back into this issue.
 If you struggle with this concept, it’s not a bad sign.
 It takes practice.

 Is there a common mistake you see more than this?
-Is there any more signs of telling that I missed?
 Comment below!

 I know I’m guilty of this at times.
 I have to revise like crazy to improve myself from telling to show!
 Cool little article 🙂